Updated April 2026

 Cyber Extortion

 A threat to damage, disable or release data unless a demand is met.
-Policies may cover negotiation costs and - subject to conditions - payment.
+Policies may cover negotiation costs and, subject to conditions, payment of the demand.

 Ransomware

 Malicious software that encrypts data or systems and demands payment for restoration.
-A common trigger for cyber insurance claims.
+One of the most common triggers for cyber insurance claims.

 Privacy Breach

 Unauthorised access to, disclosure of, or loss of personal information.
-Under the Privacy Act 2020, notifiable breaches must be reported.
+Under the Notifiable Data Breaches scheme, eligible breaches must be reported to the OAIC.

-A privacy breach that poses a risk of serious harm, requiring notification to the Privacy Commissioner and affected individuals under NZ law.
+A data breach that is likely to result in serious harm, requiring notification to the OAIC and affected individuals under the Privacy Act 1988.

 Waiting Period

 The number of hours after a cyber event before business interruption cover begins to respond.
-Commonly 8 - 24 hours.
+Commonly 8 to 24 hours.

 Retroactive Date